-Dr. Haggerty has been with the School of Social Work since 1985.
-In August 2014, he was chosen to be the director of the Social Development Research Group.
+Dr. Haggerty is the director of the Social Development Research Group.
+In 2017 he became the holder of the Endowed Professorship in Prevention at the School of Social Work.
 Previously, he had been the assistant director and associate director of the research group as well as the School's director of research.
 For more than two decades, he has been project director of the Raising Healthy Children study, a school-based approach to social development.
+He has been with the School of Social Work since 1985.

-He is a principal investigator on a variety of projects, including Utah Communities That Care Training program, Staying Connected with Your Teen, Focus on Families and a National Institute on Drug Abuse-funded study on Family Connections.
+He is a principal investigator on a variety of projects, including Utah Communities That Care Training program, Staying Connected with Your Teen, Families Facing the Future (formerly Focus on Families) and a National Institute on Drug Abuse-funded study on Family Connections.
 He is an investigator of the Community Youth Development Study, which tests the effectiveness of the Communities That Care program.

 In addition, he is researching the intersection of biological and environmental risks for drug abuse in a study that focuses on emerging adults.
 He has also been an active collaborator with other research groups, including Iowa State University’s Partnerships in Prevention Science Institute and Boy’s Town of Omaha, Nebraska.